 Legal Entity Structure

-The business structure, like a sole proprietorship, partnership, or corporation, affects how you track equity and owner withdrawals
+Your structure, whether a sole proprietorship, partnership, or corporation, directly affects how you track equity and owner withdrawals.
+Therefore, it is important to align your COA structure with your legal entity type from the start.

 - Sole Proprietorships and Partnerships: These entities might have simpler equity sections, often limited to owner's equity, withdrawals, and personal contributions.